The Science

 Do memory benefits affect well-being?

 A natural language analysis showed that events replayed with HippoCamera evoked more positive emotions when they were recalled, relative to control events.
 This is important, because declining memory contributes to depression and depression contributes to declining memory.
 But positive reminiscence – or focusing on remembering happy events and positive emotions – improves both memory and overall emotional well-being in dementia.
+Research also found that engaging in unique experiences had benefits to both overall memory and well-being.

 Does HippoCamera work in those with severe memory disorders?